Jasonzhou97/tp/docs/UserGuide.md

 * Extraneous parameters for commands `help`, `exit` and `clear` will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* All commands are case-sensitive and need to be in lowercase.
 </div>

 ### Viewing help : `help`